ddonahue007/consoledot-debugger/README.md

 ```shell
 db-debug:/app$
 ```
 - exit the pod by hitting `Control D`
 ```shell
 db-debug:/app$^D
 ```
-The pod should automatically be removed from the cluster,but if not you can run the following command.
+The pod should automatically be removed from the cluster, but if not run the following command to clean up.
 ```shell
 oc delete pod db-debug
 ```